 16. The graphs below reflect that, unlike in 2013 when a sharp decrease was seen after the Assembly and WFES period, media interest in IRENA is more sustained, with noticeable peaks at the time of programmatic events or release of substantive products.
 In May, "Renewable Energy and Jobs - Annual Review 2014" garnered significant attention in mainstream and niche media outlets and continues to be cited and quoted in traditional and social media.
 The figure of "6.5 million jobs in the renewable energy industry" continues to get mentioned in mainstream and new media platforms, including being used as source data for custom infographics by other organisations.
 Also contributing to the jump for the month of May was IRENA's prominent participation in the Abu Dhabi Ascent, an event hosted by the UAE in preparation for the UN Secretary-General's Climate Summit in 2014.
-In June, substantial coverage of IRENA's REmap 2030 report launch together with coverage of IRENA's International Off-Grid Renewable Energy Conference in Manila fueled the year-on-year growth.
-In September, the launch of REthinking Energy, coupled with IRENA's active participation in the Climate Summit 2014, together with the Agency's active role at the Third International Conference on Small Island Developing States in Samoa made for the second most active month for IRENA media coverage in 2014.
+In June, substantial coverage of IRENA's REmap 2030 report launch together with coverage of IRENA's International Off-Grid Renewable Energy, coupled with IRENA's active participation in the Climate Summit 2014, together with the Agency's active role at the Third International Conference on Small Island Developing States in Samoa made for the second most active month for IRENA media coverage in 2014.